Peer support

 -

-HCA provides entry level training for certified peer counselors, but training is not a guarantee of employment.
-You must have the knowledge, skills and abilities needed by employers for specific jobs.
-Positions also require lived experience, sometimes in specific areas such as with veterans, people experiencing homelessness, or family experiences.
+HCA provides entry level training for certified peer specialists, but training is not a guarantee of employment.
+You must have the knowledge, skills, and abilities needed by employers for specific jobs.
+Positions also require lived experience, sometimes in specific areas such as working with veterans, people experiencing being unhoused or families.

 Although opportunities for employment are increasing, they can be limited depending on your region.
 There is a distribution list for information about available positions, but positions are more often advertised locally and on internet job search sites.
 Employment opportunities are expected to continue to increase.